ramanagali/Interview_Guide/System_Design.md

 #### System Properties

+- **Latency**:
+  -  time to perform packet transfer accross n/w
+  -  measured in ms/s/min/hours, calculated in average

-- Latency
+- **Throughtput**
+  - mount of data that can be sent per unit
+  - measured in TPS, calculated in average
-- Throughtput
+  - use concurreny to achieve Throughtput
-- Storage
+- **Storage** -
   - File Storage
   - Block Storage
     - HDD